Advitiya-yadav/CustomerChurnProject/README.md

-Here’s a **clean, professional, resume-ready `README.md`** you can copy-paste directly.
-It’s written the way recruiters like it — clear, practical, not overhyped.

----

 # 📉 Customer Churn Prediction Web App

-An end-to-end **machine learning project** that predicts whether a customer is likely to churn based on demographic and usage features.
+An end-to-end **Machine learning project** that predicts whether a customer is likely to churn based on various input features.
-The model is trained using classical ML techniques and deployed as an **interactive Streamlit web application**.
+The model is trained using classical ML techniques and deployed as an **Streamlit Web application**.

 ---

 ## 🚀 Project Overview

-Customer churn is a critical business problem where customers discontinue a service, leading to revenue loss.
+Customer churn is an important business problem where customers discontinue a service, leading to revenue loss.
-This project aims to **predict churn in advance**, allowing businesses to take proactive retention actions.
+This project aims to **predict churn in advance**, so that the business can work on certain things to increase their customer retention.

 The workflow covers: